 If you're serious about returning to school for a new career path, you'll want to take all factors into consideration before making a commitment.
-Here's what career changers should know about finding the right program, and how to balance it with their lives.
-[Destination Dream Job: Creating a Career Roadmap]
+Here's what career changers should know about finding the right program and how to balance it with their lives.
+[Read related article: Destination Dream Job: Creating a Career Roadmap]

 Before you make any decisions about your education, ask yourself why you want to change careers in the first place.
 If you dislike your work environment or are having issues with your colleagues, you might just need a new job in the same field.
 But if you've lost interest in what you're doing now, or if there's simply no room for you to grow in your current career, a change might be just what you need.

-Daren Upham, vice president of enrollment at nonprofit online school Western Governors University, noted that a number of his students have returned to school to pursue a new career path that allows them to leverage their current expertise in a different way.
+Daren Upham, vice president, academic operations of Western Governors University's College of Health Professions, noted that several of his students have returned to school to pursue a new career path that allows them to leverage their current expertise in a different way.

-"We often see scientists and engineers who, after successful careers, want to become math and science teachers," Upham told Business News Daily.
+"We often see scientists and engineers who, after successful careers, want to become math and science teachers," said Upham.
 "This also happens with successful business people.
 These people want to give back by sharing their knowledge and experience with students."

-For those who want to do a complete career overhaul, be sure to select a field that not only has great growth potential, but that you truly have a passion for, too.
+For those wanting a complete career overhaul, select a field that not only has great growth potential but that you truly have a passion for too.

-"What are you interested in?" said Angel Diaz, director of recruiting at staffing firm Kavaliro.
+"What are you interested in?" said Angel Diaz, senior recruiter at Cubic Corporation.
 "Choose something that you are going to stick to through the end."

-Unless you have money saved up or have a partner or family member who is able to support you, you will probably have to continue working your current job while you attend school to keep a steady source of income.
-Based on your responsibilities in your personal and professional life, you'll need to be sure that you're able to spare the necessary time and money to complete your educational program.
+Unless you have money saved up or have a partner or family member who can support you, you will probably have to continue working your current job while you attend school to keep a steady source of income.
+Based on your responsibilities in your personal and professional life, you need to be sure that you can spare the necessary time and money to complete your educational program.

 "For adult students looking at a career change, finding the time and money to go back to school is the biggest challenge," Upham said.
 "At WGU, we tell our students to expect to devote between 15 and 20 hours a week to their studies, and for many working adults, finding that much time during the week is a challenge."

 Mary Beth Chappelow, a current WGU student enrolled in the post-baccalaureate teacher preparation program, has faced some challenges.
-While she found that her family is very supportive of her switch from a Montana state parks interpretive ranger to a school teacher, she still has to work very hard to balance the different aspects of her life.
+While she found that her family is very supportive of her switch from a Montana state parks interpretive ranger to a school teacher, she still works very hard to balance the different aspects of her life.

-As with any career choice, you should know what you're getting yourself into before you enroll in an educational program to switch careers.
+As with any career choice, you should know what you're getting yourself into before enrolling in an educational program to switch careers.

 "The best way for students to ensure that they'll find the job opportunities they want after graduation is to do their homework before they enroll," Upham said.
 "Find a degree that will help you get the job you want.
 Research online to make sure that you are choosing a respected, accredited university.
 Completing a degree [or other educational program] is an investment that can provide returns for the rest of your working life, so take the time to choose the one that is right for you."